Garoppolo throws 4 TD passes, 49ers beat Cardinals 28-25 | Federal News Network

 The 49ers were in control until about five minutes left in the fourth quarter, when Andy Isabella caught a short pass and sprinted for an 88-yard touchdown to help the Cardinals pull to 28-25.

 But the 49ers were able to run out the clock on their ensuing offensive drive to end Arizona’s comeback.
-San Francisco’s Emmanuel Sanders caught seven passes for 112 yards and a touchdown.
+Garoppolo had two crucial third-down completions to keep the final drive alive, including one to Emmanuel Sanders who caught seven passes for 112 yards and a touchdown.

 Arizona (3-5-1) lost its second straight game.
 Rookie quarterback Kyler Murray threw for 241 yards and two touchdowns.